 Rates of depression and anxiety have increased significantly in the past 70 years.
 According to the psychologist Martin Seligman there is ten times more depression now than in 1945.
 The World Health Organisation reports that 121 million people worldwide are clinically depressed.
 Statistics show that rates of depression are higher in richer countries, including about one in ten in the USA.

 Alarmingly, depression is increasing at a rate of 20% annually.

 The ultimate cause of depression is complex and hotly debated.
 Mood is affected by many different chemicals, genes, nerves and processes.
 Depression is related to certain chemical imbalances in the brain, although these imbalances are very complex and different for each person depending a wide variety of factors.
 These imbalances can be caused by, or at least emerge from, genetic factors.
-It can also be started by disease or physical trauma.
+They can also be started by disease or physical trauma.
 However, chemical imbalances can also emerge from lifestyle, social and environmental factors.

 Since significant genetic changes do not happen over short periods of time, and assuming that the rate of disease and physical trauma has been relatively stable, or even reducing, over the past 70 years then the rapid increase in the rate of depression must be caused by lifestyle, social and environmental factors.

-Lifestyle, social and environmental factors are external factors (not related to genes or disease, for instance).
-They include things like prolonged stress at home or work, distressing experiences in childhood, lack of physical health, physical stress from poor nutrition and pollution, coping with the loss of a loved one, or traumatic events such as natural disasters or war.
+Lifestyle, social and environmental factors include things like prolonged stress at home or work, distressing experiences in childhood, lack of physical health, physical stress from poor nutrition and pollution, coping with the loss of a loved one, or traumatic events such as natural disasters or war.
 Sometimes researchers refer to these as sociological or psychosocial factors since they bring together events that happen out in society with the inner workings of a person’s mind.